Ground Chicken (1 Cup, Cooked) and White Rice (1 Cup, Cooked)

 How to consume ground chicken, white rice without glucose spikes

-Substitute white rice with brown rice or quinoa, which contain more nutrients and fiber, helping to manage glucose levels.
+Substitute white rice with brown rice.
+It digests more slowly, helping to manage blood sugar levels better.

 Monitor Meal Timing